hotwired/turbo-ios/Docs/Overview.md

 // custom user-agent
 let configuration = WKWebViewConfiguration() configuration.applicationNameForUserAgent = "MyApplication"
-let session = Session(configuration: configuration)
+let session = Session(webViewConfiguration: configuration)

 // 3.
 Finally, if you need full control, such as a WKWebView subclass, you can pass an initialized web view into the session let webView = WKWebView()